-Maid reportedly given only instant noodles to eat by employers for over a year
+Maid reportedly only allowed to eat instant noodles for a year

 The Filipina domestic worker weighed only 29kg by the end of her ordeal with her employers.
 Read on for more details, including updates as the trial continues